 Leaks or water damage

 It’s never a good idea to ignore a roof leak.
 Instead, schedule an assessment and repair the leaky roof as soon as possible.
-If a covered peril like a hailstorm causes the roof leak, homeowners insurance may cover it.
+Homeowners insurance may cover a roof leak if it is caused by a covered peril like a hailstorm.
 If you allow a leak to continue, you might end up with some costly repairs later.
 Even if you don’t see a leak, Chapman advises looking for other signs of water damage indoors.

 Look for brown, gray, or yellow stains and peeling paint on the walls and ceilings.
 These can be indicators of small cracks in the roof that allow extra moisture into the house.
 Learn more about how to repair a roof leak and how home insurance covers roof damage.